samuelemedici/dcrowd-be/README.md

 # HOW dCROWD WORKS
+_**dCrowd**_ is a full responsive web platform which users can interface with by authenticating through Internet Identity and connecting a wallet using the tools provided by PlugWallet, a wallet plugin that allows storing and managing NFTs and tokens on the Internet Computer.

+The development stack includes NextJS, a NodeJS based-technology which utilizes cutting-edge features such as Server-Side Rendering, Typescript and Tailwind framework.
+In order to operate, the web application communicates with a backend [canister](https://github.com/dfinity/sdk) developed in Motoko and deployed directly on the Internet Computer network.
+The canister is based on the DIP721 NFT standard, which is the IC-adapted counterpart of the ERC721 NFT Standard for Ethereum.

-By default an event planner's NFT are minted on the IC but, thanks to the ICP-ETH bridge, it is possible to purchase them and fund the even in either ICP or ETH.
-Indeed _**dCrowd**_ allows easy connection to two key technologies to interact with these ecosystems: [PlugWallet](https://plugwallet.ooo) - Internet Computer crypto wallet - and [WalletConnect](https://walletconnect.com) to facilitate the use of any non-ICP-specific wallet within the platform.
+Being the whole crosschain experience made possible by the integration of Terabethia, a cross chain protocol that allows asset mirroring between the Internet Computer and Ethereum blockchains, _**dCrowd**_ allows easy connection to two key technologies to interact with these ecosystems: [PlugWallet](https://plugwallet.ooo) - Internet Computer crypto wallet - and [WalletConnect](https://walletconnect.com) to facilitate the use of any non-ICP-specific wallet within the platform.

+By default an event planner's NFT are minted on the IC but, thanks to the ICP-ETH bridge, it is possible to purchase them in either ICP or ETH.
+Users will receive live conversion data between ETH and ICP through the connection with an external API (e.g. CoinGeko).
+Etherum users will be granted the opportunity of buying IC-standard NFTs by easily exchanging ETH with ICP, through a ETH burn/retrieve process.
+In this case, users will be redirected to Terabethia which will process the currency swap.
+Once successful, dCrowd will make a balance check on the user’s PlugWallet and process the transaction.

 ### WalletConnect & PlugWallet connections
 ![DIAGRAM_WalletConnection](https://user-images.githubusercontent.com/98580234/194863856-a1d2506c-0e34-4b63-8269-ee65a34d9131.png) ![PlugWallet_connection](https://user-images.githubusercontent.com/98580234/194862499-a353d21b-0ffa-4655-afde-ae14f34a6f57.png)